ds-wizard/guide/docs/application/administration/index.rst

 Administration
 **************

-Administration section serves as the name suggests to admins with managing the |project_name| instance.
+Administration section serves as the name suggests to users with permission to manage the |project_name| instance.
 By navigating via :guilabel:`Administration` item from the main menu, we can manage the things listed below.

 ----